insect-biome-atlas/coidb/README.md

---temp-dir            PATH        Folder for temporary files [default: tmp] --account          -A TEXT        SLURM compute account [default: None] --gbif-backbone                   Match BOLD species name to GBIF backbone using pygbif package --consensus-threshold INTEGER     Threshold (in %) when calculating consensus taxonomy [default: 80] --consensus-method    [rank|full] Method to use when calculating consensus [default: rank] --ranks               TEXT        Ranks to use for calculating consensus and generating fastas [default: kingdom, phylum, class, order, family, genus, species]
+--temp-dir            PATH        Folder for temporary files [default: tmp] --account          -A TEXT        SLURM compute account [default: None] --gbif-backbone                   Match BOLD species name to GBIF backbone using pygbif package --gbif-checklistkey   TEXT        Checklist key to use when matching species names to GBIF [default: 7ddf754f-d193-4cc9-b351-99906754a03b]
+--consensus-threshold INTEGER     Threshold (in %) when calculating consensus taxonomy [default: 80] --consensus-method    [rank|full] Method to use when calculating consensus [default: rank] --ranks               TEXT        Ranks to use for calculating consensus and generating fastas [default: kingdom, phylum, class, order, family, genus, species]